pammacdotnet/TypstPaper/paper.typ

 In contrast, Typst offers a more unified and modern approach: rather than embedding a separate scripting language into markup, it merges typesetting and computation into a single, consistent language.
 This seamless integration allows Typst to support sophisticated layout logic, styling, a even data-driven approaches without the verbosity or complexity found in the aforementioned tools.
 Besides, when teaming up with modern web technologies such as WebAssembly (or WASM, tackled in @sec:wasm), the possibilities are almost endless.
 For instance, the package #package-link("Pyrunner")#footnote("https://typst.app/universe/package/pyrunner") allows the execution of arbitrary chunks of Python code within a Typst document (@fig:pyrunner).

-#let pyrunner-typ = read("pyrunner example.typ")
 #figure(
-  raw(pyrunner-typ, lang: "typ", block: true),
+  code-grid("pyrunner example.typ", gutter: 0.5em, left-column: none),
-  caption: [Python code running at render time within a Typst document.],
+  caption: [Python code and its output produced by Pyrunner.],
   kind: image,
 ) <fig:pyrunner>